DW01/traktor-docs/engine/resources.md

 4. The asset pipeline rebuilds the asset
 5. The running game automatically reloads the resource

-No restart, no manual reload—just instant feedback.
+No restart, no manual reload.
+Just instant feedback.
 This dramatically speeds up iteration.

 You can also manually trigger reloads: